Call4Cloud | MMP-C | Autopilot | Device Preparation

 After a while, if the installation is finished successfully with the status code (70) you will end up with the Microsoft 365 Apps installed!
 Isn’t that nice?

-3. Important knowledge about the Office CSP Option
+3. Information about the Office CSP Option

 I will try to point out some “fun” facts about the CSP option in this section